githubEdit

 • Validate server-side and never expose user secrets in the URL

-• After validation, redirect to the regular workflow
+• After validation, redirect to a normal page URL without the token when possible

 Guidelines: